Abstract

 Figure: Images of HeLa Kyoto GFP-PCNA cells treated for 48 hours with different concentrations of Olaparib.

-Figure: Hela Kyoto PCNA-GFP were plated in multi- well dishes and treated with Olaparib with increasing concentration for 48 hours period and viewed under bright field microscope and further these were fixed and resazurin was added.
+Figure: Hela Kyoto PCNA-GFP were plated in multi-well dishes and treated with Olaparib with increasing concentration for a 48-hour period and viewed under a bright field microscope.
+Furthermore, these were fixed, and resazurin was added.

 Discussion

 It is to visualize the duplication or replication in the cells.
-The CHO cells were generated that stably express human PCNA which is tagged with GFP.
-Some other test expressed that GFP-hPCNA with the anti PCNA antibodies showed it that the level of expression was similar.
+The CHO cells that stably express human PCNA were generated and tagged with GFP.
+Some other tests showed that GFP-hPCNA with the anti-PCNA antibodies had a similar level of expression.

-Duplication of the genome of mammals starts at several thousands of origins that are generally turned on at diverse time during its phase.
-However, a specific set of genetic mutations permits to avoid cell cycle arrest and overcome all check points leading to uncontrollable cellular growth and resulting in cancerous transformation.
+Duplication of the genome of mammals starts at several thousands of origins that are generally turned on at diverse times during its phase.
+However, a specific set of genetic mutations permits the avoidance of cell cycle arrest and overcoming all checkpoints, leading to uncontrollable cellular growth and resulting in cancerous transformation.

-Induced DNA duplication stress is the key to instability of chromosome in caner to human.
-This is supposed to play the role in the formation of oncogenesis.
+Induced DNA duplication stress is the key to the instability of chromosomes in cancer in humans.
+This is supposed to play a role in the formation of oncogenesis.
 It is imperative, hence we not only try to understand the cause of stress, but we also try to cover the path ways that are used by the cells to show its potential effects oncogenically.
-When it is challenged by the suplication stress, the program of duplication that is taking place at CFSs is often assigned to such an extent that it continues to synthesis DNA even after the point where cell has managed to enter to the initial phase of mitosis.
-The recent researches have found that it is not conventional to synthesis DNA.
+When it is challenged by supplication stress, the program of duplication that is taking place at CFSs is often assigned to such an extent that it continues to synthesise DNA even after the point where the cell has managed to enter the initial phase of mitosis.
+Recent research has found that it is not conventional to synthesise DNA.

 References